obtic-sorbonne/paludisme/README.md

 No Python code changes needed.
 Re-run variable extraction with `--all` after editing.

-> **Note on French accents:** OCR sometimes drops accents (e.g. `Symptômes` →
-> `Symptomes`).
-The pipeline handles this automatically using accent-normalized
+> **Note on French accents:** OCR sometimes drops accents (e.g. `Symptômes` → `Symptomes`).
+The pipeline handles this automatically using accent-normalized matching.
-> matching.

 ---

 ## Known Limitations

 - `fièvre_J0` reflects whether fever was documented in clinical notes, not necessarily the chief complaint
-- J3 date selection follows the two-rule system above (explicit label → data density)
+- J3 date follows the two-rule system above (explicit label → data density)
 - Variables left blank when not documented in the scanned records
-- CNR form fields used as fallback when clinical document values are missing
-- On shared GPU servers with limited free VRAM, page classification and CNR extraction may fail — free GPU memory before running
+- On shared GPU servers with limited free VRAM, page classification and CNR extraction may fail — ensure enough GPU memory is available before running
+- Anonymization NER (doctor name detection in free text) requires qwen2.5vl:7b to load; if GPU is full, patient name is still anonymized via regex but some doctor names in narrative text may not be caught

 ---